Particles: the difference between WA and GA

 が (Subject)

-- Good for describing specific objects that you can feel and touch.
+- Good for physical descriptions, describing things that you can feel and touch.

-- Good for “pointing” to one object, pulling it out from a crowd, distinguishing it from others.
+- Good for “pointing” to one object, pulling it out from a group, or distinguishing it from others.

 Summary

-To wind up the post, here are two images that I’ve prepared that wrap up the differences between は and が as cleanly and snugly as I could manage.
-By the way, these summary boxes can also be found on Nihonshock’s new Japanese cheat sheet!
-Check it out if you haven’t already!
+To wind up the post, here is an image that I’ve prepared that wraps up the major usage points for は and が as cleanly and snugly as I could manage.
+These summary boxes can also be found on the Basic Japanese cheat sheet sheet (part of Nihonshock’s Japanese Cheat Sheet Pack!
+The Basic Japanese cheat sheet can be downloaded for free in PDF format from the cheat sheet site, so check it out if you haven’t already!

 As always, comments are welcome.